OTHER VENUES Sarjeant Gallery, Whanganui; Dunedin Public Art Gallery

 Hipkins’s title nods to Sigmund Freud’s 1919 essay ‘The Uncanny’.
 In it, the father of psychoanalysis defines the uncanny through the German words ‘Heimlich’ (homely) and ‘Unheimlich’ (unhomely).
 Freud shows that the terms are used interchangeably.
 What is uncanny is both familiar and unfamiliar.
 Hipkins' often blurry and indistinct photos suggest that the colonial notion of home is equally blurry and indistinct.
 But, what is missing from the story that we tell ourselves in our desperate search to define a sense of nationhood?

 In the catalogue, curator Lara Strongman writes, 'This is a work of profound cultural analysis, in which Hipkins has pictured the phantoms of national character.'
 Peter Brunt writes, 'Plumbing the depths of what it means to be "kiwi”, a New Zealander, a Pākehā, is Hipkins's game in The Homely.'
 Reviewers also love the work.
 Lloyd Jones concludes his Listener review saying, 'It is a superb show, and among the best evidence that local photography is at last developing a brain.'

-The Homely is presented as part of an exhibition season called Four Faces of New Zealand Art: Rita Angus, Michael Illingworth, Gavin Hipkins, Peter Peryer.
+The Homely is presented as part of a suite of exhibitions, Four Faces of New Zealand Art: Rita Angus, Michael Illingworth, Gavin Hipkins, Peter Peryer.